hyperbunny77/RealDebridManager/README.md

 ###### Note : Default Login is "admin" + "admin".
 You are prompted to change this on first run.

 This project aims to automate many functions of the Real Debrid Service.
 It is intended to slot into your existing workflows.

+##### This project is an alternative to the great solution "rdt-client".
+It is lightweight and uses less rescources so is great for a small low powered NAS.

 Please see examples below.

 ### __**Core Functionality :**__